tusharshahrs/pulumi-home/azure-workshop-ts/00-installing-prerequisites.md

 Please be sure to have administrative access to the subscription.

 You will also use the command-line interface (CLI) tool to log in to an Azure subscription.
-You can install the CLI tool, as described [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+You can install the command-line tool, as described [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 After you complete the installation, open a command prompt and type `az`.
 You should see the welcome message: